 How Often Can Guinea Pigs Eat Parsley?

-Guinea pigs can eat 5-10 sprigs of parsley up to 2-3 times a week.
+Guinea pigs can eat 5-10 sprigs of parsley 1-2 times a week.
 It’s a good idea to spread out the days so you aren’t feeding parsley on back-to-back days.
 Feed it less frequently if you also feed other dark leafy greens or a variety of herbs like mint, dill, and thyme, as these all contain high levels of calcium.
 Parsley should not be fed to guinea pigs every day due to its high calcium content.

 Can Guinea Pigs Eat Italian Parsley?

 Guinea pigs can safely eat Italian (also known as flat-leaf) parsley.
 This variety of parsley tends to be more flavorful with soft, flat leaves.

 Many guinea pigs love the leafy texture, but the taste preference will vary significantly from one piggy to another.
 Guinea pigs that love eating other herbs like cilantro or basil may appreciate the slightly aromatic taste of Italian parsley.

 Guinea pigs can also eat curly parsley.
 Some guinea pigs prefer the curly texture and milder flavor over the Italian parsley, which tends to have a stronger taste.